SoulCalDan/Low-Latency-Gamecube-Controller-to-USB-Adapter-for-Switch-1-2-and-PC/README.md

 Features:
 1. Sub 1ms latency! - timed from Gamecube button press to USB packet transfer.
-     PC polling rate natively at 1000Hz in both GC and PC Modes Switch 1|2 polling rate is console limited at 125Hz
+     PC polling rate natively at 1000Hz in both GC and PC Modes <br>     Switch 1|2 polling rate is console limited at 125Hz
 3. Fix Gamecube NSO joystick calibration with a press of a button.
 4. 4 player support, for games like Super Smash Bros Ultimate and the catalog of Gamecube NSO multiplayer games.
 5. Native Dolphin emulator support.
 No driver changes, no need to reconfigure polling rate, it just works.